NashWellington/NNES/tests.md

 # NNES Test Results

-Test files are located in the test_roms folder.
+Test files are located in the roms/tests/ folder.
 Most tests should be accompanied by a readme.txt file detailing what they test and what their failure codes mean.

 None of these tests were written by me.
-Credit is given in this file to each test's author.
+Credit is given in this file to each test's author to the best of my ability.
 Most (if not all) of these tests can be found through [this page](https://wiki.nesdev.com/w/index.php/Emulator_tests) of the NesDev wiki.

-Note: "240p test suite" is not included, and has been added to .gitignore, because its license (GPL v2) is incompatible with NNES's license (GPL v3).
+Note: "240p test suite" is not included, and has been added to the .gitignore, because its license (GPL v2) is incompatible with NNES's license (GPL v3).

 Note: some tests (notably mapper/input tests by rainwarrior) are missing because of corruption of the NesDev forums database.